ueewbdy93/wedding-screen/README.md

 ## Back-end

-dy93: You barely have errors when you write `typescript`.
+dy93: You barely have errors when you are writing **typescript**.

 ## Front-end

-We use [storybook](https://storybook.js.org/basics/guide-react/) to have a quick demo of our react components.
+We use [storybook](https://storybook.js.org/basics/guide-react/) to have a quick demo of react components.

 Just run `npm run storybook` and visit http://localhost:9009.